Delvis/Flaming-CourseProject/CodeBook.md

 * `train/y_train.txt` + `test/y_test.txt`
   - a 10299x1 data frame with activity IDs

-## Extracts only the measurements on the mean and standard deviation for each measurement.
+#### Extracts only the measurements on the mean and standard deviation for each measurement.

+From the 561 attributes only 66 were evaluated as being mean and standard deviations.
+Therefore we obtain from here a 10299x66 data frame.

-## Uses descriptive activity names to name the activities in the data set
+#### Uses descriptive activity names to name the activities in the data set

+Here we attribute the activity names, from the `activitylabels.txt` to our data set:
+* laying
+* sitting
+* standing
+* walking
+* walkingdownstairs
+* walkingupstairs

-## Appropriately labels the data set with descriptive activity names.
+#### Appropriately labels the data set with descriptive activity names.

+As it is convenient in tidy data, we remove all the illegal characters of the labels.

-## Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+#### Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Finally we create the final tidy 180*68 data frame, `super_tidy_data.txt`.